ray-project/ray/doc/source/rllib-models.rst

         },
     })

 For a full example of a custom model in code, see the `Carla RLlib model <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/carla/models.py>`__ and associated `training scripts <https://github.com/ray-project/ray/tree/master/python/ray/rllib/examples/carla>`__.
-The ``CarlaModel`` class defined there operates over a composite (Tuple) observation space including both images and scalar measurements.
+You can also reference the `unit tests <https://github.com/ray-project/ray/blob/master/python/ray/rllib/test/test_nested_spaces.py>`__ for Tuple and Dict spaces, which show how to access nested observation fields.

 Custom Preprocessors
 --------------------

-Similarly, custom preprocessors should subclass the RLlib `preprocessor class <https://github.com/ray-project/ray/blob/master/python/ray/rllib/models/preprocessors.py>`__ and be registered in the model catalog:
+Similarly, custom preprocessors should subclass the RLlib `preprocessor class <https://github.com/ray-project/ray/blob/master/python/ray/rllib/models/preprocessors.py>`__ and be registered in the model catalog.
+Note that you can alternatively use `gym wrapper classes <https://github.com/openai/gym/tree/master/gym/wrappers>`__ around your environment instead of preprocessors.

 .. code-block:: python